 The Trustees recognise the importance of consultation with employees on matters which affect them, both in terms of their terms and conditions of employment and support and wellbeing.
 The Trustees have consulted regularly with staff on policies and strategic proposals and have worked hard to encourage a culture of transparency in all academies.
-Regular briefings from senior leaders are commonplace across the trust aimed to engage directly with staff in operational, tactical and strategic decisions.
+Regular briefings from senior leaders are commonplace across the Trust aimed to engage directly with staff in operational, tactical and strategic decisions.
 Strategic work has taken place in all academies to promote staff wellbeing, to reduce stress and anxiety and to support work life balance for staff at all levels.
-There are regular staff announcements to communicate a wide range of information to all employees on the Trust's and Academies' activities.
+There are regular staff announcements and a trust-wide Staff Bulletin to communicate a wide range of information to all employees on the Trust's and academies' activities and celebrate the Trust's success.
 The Trustees and Senior Leadership Teams value greatly any constructive feedback from all teaching and support staff at all levels.

 The Trustees recognise that equality, diversity and inclusion are an integral part of good practice within the workplace.
-The multi-academy trust aims to establish equality of opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.
+The multi-academy Trust aims to establish equality of opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.
 Under the public sector equality duty, Trustees and senior leaders review policy and practice regularly to ensure that all types of discrimination are eliminated, and that the principles of equality and appreciating diversity are advanced to foster good relations between all staff and students who have any type of protected characteristics.

-The Trust has a Public Sector Equality Duty plan, including an accessibility plan to ensure that all staff and students with disabilities and protected characteristics, as defined within the Equality Act 2010, are supported to ensure there is equality of access to buildings, facilities, professional and social activities, continuing professional development and career opportunities.
+The Trust has a Public Sector Equality Duty plan, including an accessibility plan, to ensure that all staff and students with disabilities and protected characteristics, as defined within the Equality Act 2010, are supported to ensure there is equality of access to buildings, facilities, professional and social activities, continuing professional development and career opportunities.
 HR policies are reviewed regularly to ensure that discriminatory practice is eliminated in the workplace.
-The trust's whistleblowing policy and grievance procedures enable staff to raise concerns about discriminatory practice in a constructive way, knowing that their voice will be heard by senior leaders, without fear of reprisal.
+The Trust's Whistleblowing Policy, Prevention of Sexual Harassment Policy and its Dignity and Respect at Work Policy and procedures enable staff to raise concerns about discriminatory practice in a constructive way, knowing that their voice will be heard by senior leaders, without fear of reprisal.

-The policy of the Multi-Academy Trust is to support recruitment and retention of employees with protected characteristics, including physical disabilities.
-The Multi-Academy Trust does this by adapting the physical environment to suit the needs of individuals and by making support resources available to ensure employees can achieve their goals and through training and career development.
+The policy of the Multi-Academy Trust is to support recruitment and retention of employees with protected characteristics, including physical and other disabilities.
+The Multi-Academy Trust does this by adapting the physical environment to suit the needs of individuals and by making resources available to support employees to achieve their goals and through training and career development.